bkacjios/lua-mumble/README.md

 -- Disconnect from the connected server mumble.client:disconnect()

--- Transmit a plugin data packet to a table of users mumble.client:sendPluginData(String dataID, String plugindata, Table {mumble.user, ...})
+-- Transmit a plugin data packet
+-- User list can be a table of users or varargs mumble.client:sendPluginData(String dataID, String plugindata, [Table {mumble.user ..}, mumble.user ..])

 -- Transmit a raw, encoded, opus packet
 -- Set speaking to false at the end of a stream mumble.client:transmit(Number codec, String encoded_audio_packet, Boolean speaking = true)

--- Open an ogg audio file as an audio stream
+-- Open an audio file as an audio stream
--- If audiostream = nil, it will pass along an error string as to why it couldn't play the file mumble.audiostream audiostream, [ String error ] = mumble.client:openOgg(String ogg file path, Number volume = 1.0)
+-- If audiostream = nil, it will pass along an error string as to why it couldn't open the file mumble.audiostream audiostream, [ String error ] = mumble.client:openAudio(String audio file path, Number volume = 1.0)

 -- Gets a table of all currently playing audio streams Table audiostreams = mumble.client:getAudioStreams()